donejs/donejs/docs/guide.md

 ### Deploy to a CDN

 The __donejs__ command supports deploying your assets to [AWS S3](http://aws.amazon.com/s3/) and [Divshot](https://divshot.com/).
-For this example we'll use Divshot to create a free account to deploy our Place My Order content.
+For this example, we are going to deploy to Divshot.
+This requires you to first create a free account on [Divshot](https://divshot.com).
+Divshot allows Github or Google to authenticate your account, but we recommend you take the email and password route.
+This will make it easier to create an Divshot API token.

 After you've created a free account, next edit your package.json to add Divshot as a deployment target: